DDHarry/Erlang_Quick_guide_and_Training/Erlang-idioms/README.md

 ```erlang
 F = fun fun_c:either_or_both/2.
 ```
-or pass it direcctly to another function
+or pass it directly to another function
 ```erlang
 yesno(fun fun_c:either_or_both/2)
 ```